-Fuck them, though; pretty much everyone else wanted to maintain a conversation with me.
-I guess it could have been the bubbly personality drawing them in, or the fact I looked like a lost child at a Disney shop.
+Fuck that lot, though; pretty much everyone else wanted to maintain a conversation with me.
+I guess it could have been the bubbly personality drawing them in, or the fact I looked like a lost child at the Disney shop in Bluewater.
 Maybe that was appealing to their sense of social responsibility.

 Whatever the reason, I was having a lot more success making friends than I usually do.

 Friends like the staff at this entire shop dedicated to selling onesies.

 At this point, in this shop, surrounded by £160 baby grows, the cutester felt less like a media fabrication and more like a damning indictment of my generation.
 Yes: I had made friends.
 But they weren't cool friends.
 And up till the point when crying on the internet about how much you love Niall Horan became a thing that earned you cool points, that's what subcultures were always about.